msymeonides/Migrate3D/README.md

 ### Verbose:

-Includes the results of all intermediate step-wise calculations in the output .xlsx file.
-This will result in a larger file size, but allows the user to see how each metric was calculated for each object at each timepoint.
+Includes the results of all intermediate step-wise calculations in the main output .xlsx file.
+This will greatly increase the output file size and the time it takes to save.
+This additional output allows the user to see how each metric was calculated for each object at each timepoint.

+Also, this enables an additional output file which contains dataset processing information from the Machine Learning function.

 ### Contacts: